kendraio/kendraio-app/docs/workflow/blocks/http.rst

 **Dynamic data** If the endpoint needs to be constructed from data, the endpoint can be specified as an object with a "valueGetter" attribute.
-"valueGetter" can only get data from the context, it does not work with a static data.
-If values come from context, they must be specify inside the "valueGetter" property.
-If contect is used in other property of the "endpoint", it will not grab any context value.
+"valueGetter" can only get data from the context, it does not work with static data.
+If the values come from the context, they must be specified inside the "valueGetter" property.
+You cannot retrieve any values from the context in any other property of the endpoint.
 There are two ways of using "valueGetter".
-- **valueGetter** - Grab one value from the context that create the whole endpoint.
+- **valueGetter** - Grab one value from the context that creates the whole endpoint.
-- **valueGetters** - Grab different values from context that spcify property like "pathname" or "query" and all together will create the final endpoint.
+- **valueGetters** - Grab different values from the context that specify properties like "pathname" or "query", which together will create the final endpoint.

 .. code-block:: json